bbhuston/abm-quickstart-for-googlers/README.md

 ##### Connecting to your CloudTop instance

-First, ensure that you have a [CloudTop instance provisioned and powered on.](https://support.google.com/techstop/answer/2662330?hl=en&ref_topic=2683844)  Afterwards, you can connect to it and connect the rest of the ABM provisioning process.
+First, ensure that you have a [CloudTop instance provisioned and powered on.](https://support.google.com/techstop/answer/2662330?hl=en&ref_topic=2683844)  Afterwards, you can connect to it and complete the rest of the ABM provisioning process.

 ```
 # Generate a session token to connect to CloudTop